 Race officials held the fleet hoping that one of the passing fronts would draw enough breeze to get a start and ensure that they were able to constitute a series.
 Shortly before the Sailing Instructions cut-off time of 2pm, officials made the call that a new course would be laid and a “sprint” conducted to conclude the Championship.
 This was news to the crew of Pure Blonde, who had sailed for the beach after the first race, under the impression that sailing had again been abandoned for the day.

-Thurlow Fisher Lawyers emerged cleanly from the fleet in a farcical start with little wind to propel the fleet forward.
+Thurlow Fisher Lawyers emerged cleanly from the fleet in a farcical start with little wind to propel the fleet forward and for more resources about lawyers, visit this page.
 While crews struggled to drift away from the line, Coxon and his crew worked a good shift straight down the middle of the course.
 Gotta Love It 7 and local entry Smit Lamnalco, skippered by Josh Franklin, appeared to be using local knowledge; taking a line that maximised what little breeze was now blowing across the course.
 While 7 were first to round the top mark, a poor tactical choice in the run to the line saw them left drifting in the fickle breeze while the crews of Thurlow, Mojo and Keagan York’s Compassmarkets.com sailed away to a strong lead down the right side of the course, with Mojo eventually taking the narrow win over Thurlow on the line.

 Speaking in the rigging yard after, the 2015 18ft Skiff Australian Champions Gotta Love It 7’s Seve Jarvin said they were pleased to walk away with the win after a challenging weekend of sailing.